same871/DSC-Stable-Coin/README.md

 # Foundry DeFi Stablecoin

+First things first, Huge shout-out to [Patrick Collins](https://twitter.com/PatrickAlphaC) for his amazing course which helped me build this project.
+You can find the course [here](https://youtube.com/) on YouTube.

+Here is [Patrick Collins](https://www.youtube.com/channel/UCn-3f8tw_E1jZvhuHatROwA) YouTube channel.
+Check it out its amazing.

 # About

 This project is meant to be a stablecoin where users can deposit WETH and WBTC in exchange for a token that will be pegged to the USD.